StephenCavender/blog-jekyll/_drafts/template.md

 ## Conclusion

 Thanks for reading!
 Please share using any of the buttons below and stay tuned for more.
-Don't hesitate to reach out in the comments below or on any of the links in the author profile.
+Don't hesitate to reach out in the comments or on any of the links in the author profile.